wp-plugins/nearby-now/readme.txt

 - You can create a web page for each city you service with unique reviews and checkins.
 Google and other search engines prefer that your website has unique content per page.
 Duplicate and static content is much less valuable, and Nearby Now is a great way to build that unique dynamic content and plug it into your site.
 - The data that is published by the Nearby Now plugin is coded in optimized micro-formats.
 This helps search engines recognize the value of the reviews and check-ins being published.

-If you have any questions or need any assistance with the plugins, you can email us at `wordpress@nearbynow.co`, or post a message on our [support site](http://help.sidebox.com/anonymous_requests/new) and we'll help you out.
+If you have any questions or need any assistance with the plugins, you can email us at `support@nearbynow.co`.

 ###Examples